teja-yarragunta/react-essentials/notes.md

 state:
 state refers to the values that are managed by the component, similar to variables declared inside a function, anytime we have changing values that should be saved/displayed, we have to use state.

-making changes to local variable doesn't let react to re-run the component, instead we have to provide a state variable and function to change that change to let react re-run the component
+making changes to local variable doesn't let react to re-run the component, instead we have to provide a state variable and function to change that change to let react re-run the component.

+What are react's primary tasks?

+Work with DOM/Browser to render UI to the page

+Manage State for us between render cycles (ie 'state values are remembered' from one render to the next)

+keep the UI updated whenever state or props changes occur

+Side Effects - what react isn't charge of

+(Out)Side Effects!

+localstorage

+API/database interactions

+Subscriptions (eg. web-socket connections)

+useRefs

+Refs are similar to state, except :

+1.  we can mutate them directly

+2.  changing them doesn't cause a re-render

+They are commonly used for accessing DOM nodes without needing to assign ids to elements